OZZY-0224/RETENTIONOS-TOOLS/README.md

 # RetentionOS Tools

-Internal tools and utilities for RetentionOS — built and maintained by [Bort Ventures, LLC](https://bortventures.com).
+Internal tools and utilities for RetentionOS

 ## What's here